Tadessejemal1/School-library/README.md

 # school-library
-In this project, start building the school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+In this project, start building the school library app add Person, Student and Teacher classes.In this initial step, I implemented the classes to represent students and teachers.
 ## Live Version

 ## Built With